vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

 Overall, I felt fine and not too sleep-deprived, but perhaps not as fully refreshed as I might have with some extra sleep.

+I also had a watery flatulence when I went jogging, causing me to turn around.
+The flatulence was at around 12:58 PM.